veeso/tui-realm/crates/extra/tui-realm-treeview/README.md

 ### About performance

+❗ If you were a tui-realm-treeview 0.x user, I'm glad to announce that this new version of the library is much more faster and reliable than the older version.
+That's because now I'm using a new engine for trees and I'm no more relying on the tui_tree_widget, which required me to convert the tree into another kind of structure which wasn't really compatible with the tree data structure.
+For this new library I've re-implemented everything, including the widget, to be 100% compatible with the orange-trees engine.

 In this library there is a consistent use of recursion, and since rust is not functional, this might lead to stack overflows when dealing with huge trees.
-In addition consider that each level of depth added, will slow down the application exponentially.

-Best practices:

-- Except when dealing with small trees, always set a depth for the tree
-- For file systems, depth 3 should be fine for each directory, then expand each directory on demand as implemented in the example

 ---

-## Component
+## Component API

 **Commands**: